jaeyoung0909/EEG-classifier/README.md

 # EEG-classifier
 This project is EEG data classifier for researcher obtaining EEG data from mice.
-It classifies whether given EEG data indicate which state; W(wake), R(ram), NR(non-ram).
+It classifies whether given EEG data indicate which state; W(Wake), R(REM), NR(non-REM).
 Implemented model is based on [this paper](https://journals.plos.org/ploscompbiol/article/file?id=10.1371/journal.pcbi.1006968&type=printable).

 ## How to use